 Throughout the year Fletcher Ph.D. students are engaged in fieldwork to support their dissertation research agenda.
 Fieldwork takes place in many areas of the U.S. as well as in sites all over the world.
-At present there are Fletcher Ph.D. students conducting research in China, Ethiopia, Norway, Indonesia, Singapore, Afghanistan, S. Africa, Mexico, Guatemala, El Salvador, Honduras Hong Kong, Niger, India, Sri Lanka, Nepal, and Libya as well as in Texas, Virginia, and Washington, D.C.
+In the past few years there have been Fletcher Ph.D. students conducting research in China, Ethiopia, Norway, Indonesia, Singapore, Afghanistan, S. Africa, Mexico, Guatemala, El Salvador, Honduras Hong Kong, Niger, India, Sri Lanka, Nepal, and Libya as well as in Texas, Virginia, and Washington, D.C.
 Students often take advantage of their summers to conduct research and the Ph.D.
 Program offers some summer research funding to students for this purpose.

-Below are some brief reports from Ph.D. students who received Summer Research Funding Grants in 2013.
+Below are some brief reports from Ph.D. students who received Summer Research Funding Grants in recent years.

 Rabia Zafar (Recipient, 2013 Summer Research Grant - Pakistan)